MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 - If I apply this R, can it happen that by being more successful(more users sign up/devises register, more sales happen, etc.) I get a worse SCI?
 The answer should be NO!
 - If more users/devices/etc. become inactive but stay registered, can this decrease my SCI without me getting more efficient?
 The answer should be NO!
 - Does my SCI fluctuate without my software changing in relevant ways?
 The answer should be NO!
 Check this from time to time once the software is live and reassess if necessary
+- Do we have good metrics for this functional unit?
+Can we e.g. count how many API calls we had and when?
+The answer MUST be YES!

 ###### A more in depth look